coar-repositories/vocabularies-implementation-guide/docs/index.md

  <li>Published under CC-BY 4.0
 </ul>

-The current version of the vocabulary is <a href="http://vocabularies.coar-repositories.org/documentation/access_rights">Access Rights Vocabulary v.1.1</a>  (July 2019) and github files for <a href="https://github.com/coar-repositories/vocabularies/tree/master/access_rights">SKOS-XL RDF</a> and changelog are available at the given link.
+The current version of the vocabulary is <a href="http://vocabularies.coar-repositories.org/documentation/access_rights">Access Rights Vocabulary v.1.0</a> (December 2018) and github files for <a href="https://github.com/coar-repositories/vocabularies/tree/master/access_rights">SKOS-XL RDF</a> and changelog are available at the given link.

 ### **Version types**